Joon-Klaps/Int_Bioinf/README.md

 OPTIONAL:<br>
 --id: adds and ID (string) to the front of the fasta identifier

-## TTS determination
+### TTS
+#### Protocol

 First the BAM files are converted to BED files using the tool bamtobed from the Bedtools software.

 ```
 Installing Bedtools
 mv bedtools.static.binary bedtools
 chmod a+x bedtools
 ```

 Converting BAM to BED files

 ```
 bedtools bamtobed [OPTIONS] -i <reads.BAM> > reads.bed
 ```